-Projects
+Using Projects

-As stated earlier Kahuna is a Project based system where all DMEMs, DVEs, GMEMs, Stills and Macros are stored into individual user defined projects.
-There are 100 projects available, however project 0 and project 99 are not used because they are reserved as a default project (0) and a SnapShot project (99).

-To get to the Projects menu press the [FILING SYS] button on the GUI and the first menu that will appear will be the Projects menu.
+As stated earlier Kahuna is a Project based system where all DMEMs, GMEMs, Panel Configs, Stills, Macros and other files are Stored into individual user-defined Projects.
+To get to the Projects menu touch the {Filing System} button on the GUI and the first menu that will appear will be the Projects menu.

-As you can see from the diagram above, projects are in number order in the table.
+As you can see from the diagram above, Projects are in number order in the table, it also allows the user to see what number can be chosen for a new Project i.e. any number that is not in the table